Deyan2306/Deyan2306/README.md

 # root@d4rkc47~# whoami
 I'm just a regular 17 year old kid, who likes to do crazy stuff using his computer science knowledge.
-C/C++/Java developer, System administrator, Ethical hacker, Cloud Engeneer, etc. I love learning new stuff.
+I have a lot of knowage on subjects like programming, cybersecurity, cloud engeneering, system administration and more.